 Discover the fun and freedom of open-ended, un-scripted "blue sky" baseball, minus the pressure of preconceived historical expectations of "what happened in real-life."
 You're writing your OWN baseball history, and there IS no "right" or "wrong" outcome!
 Just roll the dice and enjoy the drama.

-The 2017 Baseball America card set for HISTORY MAKER BASEBALL Big League Baseball Game includes over 300 player cards on easy-to-separate micro-perfed card stock, plus a set of unique ball park cards (which includes a new stadium named in honor of PLAAY Gamer Jeff Hale for his full-season play-through with the 2013 Baseball America cards, over 700 games!) and an "Instant Results" table listing projected win ranges for each of the league's twelve teams.
+The 2020 Baseball America card set for HISTORY MAKER BASEBALL Big League Baseball Game includes over 300 player cards on easy-to-separate micro-perfed card stock, plus a set of 32 umpire cards, 18 different ball park cards which you can assign to your teams as you wish, and an "Instant Results" table listing projected 2020 win ranges for each of the league's twelve teams.
 It's your own, personal big league baseball universe, yours to run with a light touch or an iron fist—endlessly entertaining, exciting, and UNIQUE to only you—for just $24 postage-paid!
 (You'd spend more than that on a hot dog and a beer at a big league ball park!)
 Don't wait around--get in the game!
 Order YOUR copy today !